Stay in touch

 Find out how to subscribe to company alerts to receive an email whenever an update is posted

-Increased investment rate into high conviction investments
+Selective investment into high conviction opportunities

 INVESTED IN HIGH CONVICTION INVESTMENTS

-Selective new commitments to both existing and new manager relationships
+Six new commitments to both existing and new manager relationships